 "la Fete Nationale" is a Quebec government-sponsored holiday soiree, held in June each year since 1978 to celebrate Quebec-ness.

-St. John the Baptist Day, which had been previously celebrated in Quebec since June, 1636.
+It's a replacement for St. John the Baptist Day, which had been previously celebrated in Quebec since June, 1636.

 Twenty-four hours after the czar culturelle de la Fete had made the pronouncement about Arcade Fire, Quebec's culture minister announced she has no problem if an Anglo band — such as Grammy-winning Arcade Fire — ever wanted to sing in English at the Fete nationale.